cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-pojo/README.md

 target/generated-sources/quickstart.pojo.model which is the package we specified in @NamespaceProvisioning on the namespace.
 Look in target/ddl/mysql-create.sql.
 Notice the OrgCat enumeration was used to generate a MySql check constraint in the HR.ORG table.
-Plasma supports full round-trip engineering of enumerations across all metadata contexts.
+CloudGraph supports full round-trip engineering of enumerations across all metadata contexts.

 ```